 Description of the model

-ITU-R P.528 contains a method for calculating path loss in the frequency range from 125 to 15500 MHz for ground-air, ground-satellite, air-air, air-satellite, and satellite-satellite links.
-It provides an interpolation method from a sets of curves and a set of curves.
+Recommendation ITU-R P.528 contains a method for calculating path loss in the frequency range from 125 to 15500 MHz for ground-air, ground-satellite, air-air, air-satellite, and satellite-satellite links.
+It provides an interpolation method from a set of curves and a set of curves.

 Working conditions

 The implementation in SEAMCAT contains a consistency check of input parameters.
-It produces error messages if input parameters are not in the range specified by ITU-R P.528 i.e.:
+It produces error messages if input parameters are not in the range specified by Recommendation ITU-R P.528 i.e.:

 Minimum (ground) antenna height : [1.5-1 000] m;